10 Minutes to Pandas Python Tutorial

 df2=pd.DataFrame([new_row])

-To add row to empty dataframe pandas we can use the pandas concat method as describe below
+You can add row into a empty dataframe in Pandas.
+To add row to empty dataframe you can use the pandas concat method as describe below

 import pandas as pd